Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 Debunking The Myths About Keeping Your Coffee Hot

-Before I share my secrets on keeping your cup of Joe hotter for longer let's first debunk some of the myths about how to keep coffee warm.
+Before I share my secrets on keeping your cup of Joe hotter for longer, let’s first debunk some of the myths about how to keep coffee warm.

 Myth: Keeping your coffee in the glass carafe will keep it hot

-Busted: Storing your freshly brewed coffee inside of the glass carafe it was dripped into may seem totally normal, but it's a big no-no. The problem with this is that almost all of the best automatic drip coffee brewers utilize a hot plate underneath the glass carafe.
+Busted: Storing your freshly brewed coffee inside of the glass carafe it was dripped into may seem totally normal, but it’s a big no-no. The problem with this is that almost all of the best automatic drip coffee makers utilize a hot plate underneath the glass carafe.
 But what’s the problem with that it’s going to keep my coffee warm, isn’t it?

 Myth: You can use a hot plate

-Busted: As I mentioned above using a hot plate found on coffee makers is a BIG no. But how about cooker stove top hotplates?
-It’s a no again I’m afraid, sure, they're perfect for cooking food and heating up almost instantly but try to heat up your coffee, and you are going to end up with a bitter tasting, over-extracted mess on your hands (yuk!)
+Busted: As I mentioned above, using a hot plate found on coffee makers is a BIG no. But how about cooker stovetop hotplates?
+It’s a no again, I’m afraid.
+Sure, they’re perfect for cooking food and heating up almost instantly but try to heat up your coffee, and you are going to end up with a bitter-tasting, over-extracted mess on your hands (yuk!)